 Regularly reviewing property details

-Regular checks of your property details with the Land Registry are an essential habit.
+Regular checks of your property details with the Land Registry are a must.
 This practice involves periodically reviewing your property's registered title and contact details.

 Dealing with property fraud